Exilis™ Elite Face

-Some individuals get good results after only a couple treatments, but for best results, most people need 4 to 6 treatment sessions*, spaced 1 to 2 weeks apart.
+Some individuals get good results after only a couple of treatments, but for best results, most people need 4 to 6 treatment sessions*, spaced 1 to 2 weeks apart.
 Results last for about 6 months*.
 To keep the treated area of the skin taut and smooth, maintenance sessions (usually 1 every 4 months on the face and 1 a month for the body) are recommended.

 Skin that has lost its spring isn't the result of just one cause.
 Several factors are likely responsible for making your once supple skin appear tired and droopy.
-The most common cause of sagging skin is ageing.
+The most common cause of sagging skin is aging.
 As you age, your skin loses the connective tissue and elastin, your skin's supportive connective tissue, that make it look soft, plump and youthful.
 In addition, facial muscles can weaken with age, which takes a toll too.
 Getting older means more exposure to the dreaded pull of gravity; which we know causes skin to sag a little further down with each passing day.

 Sun exposure is another reason for skin losing its elasticity.
-The sun's powerful rays damage skin cells which, over time, this can increase the effects of ageing.
+The sun's powerful rays damage skin cells which, over time, can increase the effects of aging.
 It's a double-edged sword -- all that ultraviolet radiation you soaked up while getting the perfect tan was also breaking down your connective tissue and elastin, which can lead to saggy skin and wrinkles.